-- 2.5 TREATMENT AND DISPOSAL OF WASTES FROM TERMINAL OPERATION - 3.5.1 Wastes from terminal operations produce formation water, sludge from storage tanks/vessels bottoms, oiled debris, oily waste waters, sanitary sewages, etc. shall be treated to the satisfaction of the Director of Petroleum Resources, before disposal.

-3.5.2 Disposal Of Produced Formation Water

-- 3.5.2.1 Where appropriate, produced formation water shall be re-injected into disposal wells (sub-surface stratum or strata) approved for the purpose (APPENDIX VIII -C3).
+- 3.5.17 Wastes from terminal operations produce formation water, sludge from storage tanks/ essels bottoms, oiled debris, oily waste waters, sanitary sewages, etc. shall be treated to the satisfaction of the Director of Petroleum Resources, before disposal. - 3.5.2 Disposal of Produced Formation Water - 3.5.2.17 Where appropriate, produced formation water shall be re-injected into disposal wells (sub-surface stratum or strata) approved for the purpose (APPENDIX VIII -C3)3.
 Other disposal methods shall be in accordance with the Department of Petroleum Resources recommended procedures.
-An Environmental Permit shall be issued, to dispose of such waters. - 3.5.3 Disposal of Oily Sludges, Produced Sand and Solid Wastes - 3.5.3.1 The oily sludges, produced sand and solid wastes shall be disposed of by methods that shall not endanger human life and living organisms and cause significant pollution to ground and surface waters.
+An Environmental Permit shall be issued, to dispose of such waters.

+3.5.3 Disposal of Oily Sludges, Produced Sand and Solid Wastes

+- 3.5.3.17 The oily sludges, produced sand and solid wastes shall be disposed of by methods that shall not endanger human life and living organisms and cause significant pollution to ground and surface waters.
 Such approved methods are recycling (resource recovery), incineration, land farming and landfill.
 Any other methods acceptable to the Director of Petroleum Resources can be used after an approval has been sought for and given.
-In the case of : - i) Resources Recovery (Recycling): - As much as possible the crude oil/hydrocarbon components of oily sludges/produced sand shall be recovered by using the best practicable technology currently available.

-- ii) Landfarming: All the conditions and requirements in PART 11, E 3.5-7.1 shall be conformed with - iii) Landfilling: All the conditions and requirements in PART 11, E 3.5 -7.2 shall be conformed with. - iv) Incineration: All the conditions and requirements in PART 11, E 3.5.7.6 shall be conformed with - 3.5.3.2 If any material is identified as hazardous, including LSA/NORM, then all the conditions as stipulated in PART VIII-C (Hazardous Waste Management) and PART III, E. 3.6.3.2 shall be conformed with.
+In the case of: - Resources Recovery (Recycling): As much as possible the crude oil/hydrocarbon components of oily sludges/produced sand shall be recovered by using the best practicable technology currently available. - ii) Landfarming: All the conditions and requirements in PART 11, E 3.5-7.1shall be conformed with - iii) Landfilling: All the conditions and requirements in PART 11, E 3.5 -7.2 shall be conformed with. - iv) Incineration: All the conditions and requirements in PART 11, E 3.5.7.6 shall be conformed with. - 3.5.3.27 If any material is identified as hazardous, including LSA/NORM, then all the conditions as stipulated in PART VIII-C^{} (Hazardous Waste Management) and PART III, E. 3.6.3.2 shall be conformed with.